I am a practicing attorney who writes about everything from pop culture to law.

-This is the penultimate track on disc 2 of Pink Floyd's epic The Wall.
-This song is unique in that it has a seemingly positive tone whereas the words expressed couldn't be more despairing.
+This is the penultimate track on disc two of Pink Floyd's epic The Wall.
+"Goodbye Cruel World" is unique in that it has a seemingly positive tone whereas the words expressed couldn't be more despairing.
 Perhaps it's because in his view (and that of many people inflicted with depression, chronic or isolated), contemplating saying goodbye to this deranged and maniacally cruel world engenders a deep sense of relaxation and relief.

 "Should we shout?
 Should we scream?
 What happened, to, the postwar dream?
 Oh Maggie, Maggie what did we do?"

 This whole song is sad.
-The singer somehow blaming himself for his father's death because he watched to much TV, mentioning that it can't be much fun for Japan with all their kids committing suicide (a reference to Kamikaze pilots and a culture that favors willingly dying in battle with no chance of achieving any objective in lieu of surrendering, etc.
+The singer somehow blaming himself for his father's death because he watched too much TV, mentioning that it can't be much fun for Japan with all their kids committing suicide (a reference to Kamikaze pilots and a culture that favors willingly dying in battle with no chance of achieving any objective in lieu of surrendering).

 The year was 1993.
 Not only did MTV predominantly play music videos rather than trashy "reality" television, but around that time, they commenced a periodic series of acoustic performances called "MTV Unplugged" which saw some of the biggest names in music performing, for a lack of a better description, in an "unplugged" manner.

-On November 18, 1993, Nirvana played an "Unplugged" show at Sony Music Studios in New York City.
-It was broadcast far and wide, and is considered by most familiar with the series to be one of the greatest live performances ever aired on television.
+On November 18, 1993, Nirvana played an unplugged show at Sony Music Studios in New York City.
+It was broadcast far and wide, and it is considered by most familiar with the series to be one of the greatest live performances ever aired on television.

 The inclusion of this entry on my list may be largely, if not entirely, attributed to my association of it with the final scene of HBO's Generation Kill.